EquorumProtocol/Equorum-Protocol/README.md

 # Equorum Protocol

-**Minimalist DeFi Protocol for Arbitrum L2**
+**Governance & Staking Protocol for Arbitrum One**

-Equorum is a streamlined, gas-optimized DeFi protocol built specifically for Arbitrum Layer 2.
-It provides essential functionality for token distribution, staking, governance, and vesting with a focus on security, efficiency, and immutability.
+Equorum is a governance and staking protocol built on Arbitrum One.
+It provides on-chain governance with timelock security, dynamic staking rewards (1.0%-3.5% APY), and transparent token distribution.

-> **Note:**
+> **Status:**
-> This protocol is in early stage.
+> Early testing phase - deployed on mainnet with temporary admin controls for security.
-> Contracts are live on Arbitrum One but governance and liquidity are still bootstrapping.
+> External audit pending.
+Use at your own risk.

 ---